kirschbaum-development/nova-inline-select/readme.md

 ## Installation

-Next, you can install this package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer:
+You can install this package in a Laravel app that uses [Nova](https://nova.laravel.com) via composer:

 ```bash
 composer require kdg/nova-inline-select